New Clinical Trial - Maze Men’s Health USA

 Disclosure: The British Dupuytren’s Society has received donation in return for this ad placement

 I am 16 years old and I haven't been diagnosed with PD I have always had a little bit of a curve towards the left in my penis and my only concern is that u have noticed that my penis has just slightly curved a little bit more towards the left.
 It might be psychological but I'm not sure.

-I have no pain during erections neither do I have any trouble getting or maintaining an erection.
-I also do not feel any sort of lumps in my pe is upon touching or examining it.
+I have neither do I have any trouble getting or maintaining an erection.
+I also do not feel any sort of lumps in my penis upon touching or examining it.
 But I am very worried since I am only 16 years old and I haven't even had sex yet and have my whole slide ahead of me.

 Please give me suggestions regarding what I should do.

 My Peyronie's Answer

 If you have always had "little bit of a curve towards the left in my penis" then you may have Congenital Curvature.
 The bad news is that it can only be corrected with surgery but the good news is it will not get worse (unless you get Peyronie's at some point in your life).

 It sounds like your curve is very mild which is great news.
 In reality few penises are perfectly straight.
 Actually, penis with up to 10-degree curvature is considered straight.
 Men in general both think that the average penis is longer and straighter than the actual Average Penis is.

 What's more most men also overestimate what women think about penises (size and appearance).
 For most women other things are more important in sexual relationship.
 The fact is that the brain is the biggest and best sex organ.
 Using everything you have wisely is what makes men good in bed.
 You may find this article about How To Become Better Lover a helpful read.

 It is perfectly understandable that you are concerned, all young men are concerned about their penises at some point.